DBHeise/CyberSaucier/README.md

   - Sparse getting (only pull the specific folder in the repo) (can be empty)
 * GitInterval
   - Number of milliseconds to wait between git pulls (if 0 or less automatic git pulls are disabled)

+It also supports all config parameters as environment variables prepended with "CYBERSAUCIER_"